toolpath/syil/README.md

 you can use a quick version of the macro to recalibrate the probe offset without the need to use the master tool.
 But you must re-install your calibration artifact onto your table before calling this macro.

-This will move the table to the origin of the saved WCS (default is G54P99) and then do a protected move to calibrate the probe offset.
+This will move the table to the origin of the saved WCS specified in (`PROBECONFIG @111`) and then do a protected move to calibrate the probe offset.

 ### Probe Tip Diameter Calibration